 - 1. Count to 60 to allow debris to finish falling after the shaking stops and before attempting to exit. - Assess your immediate surroundings for dangers (i.e. check for fires, gas leaks, exposed/arcing electrical components/wires, leaking sewage pipes, broken water pipes, dangling fixtures/furnishings). - 2.
 Determine whether it is safer to stay indoors or evacuate.
 Do not assume it is safe to exit. - 3.
 Proceed with evacuating the building if it safe/necessary and follow instructions of Building Floor Wardens and/or Building Emergency Director. - Remain calm, and evacuate quickly and in an orderly manner.
 WALK, DO NOT RUN. - Do not use the elevator(s). - Repeat DROP, COVER, AND HOLD procedure before resuming evacuation if an aftershock occurs during evacuation and you are still inside the building. - If possible, assist occupants that are unable to evacuate using the stairs.
 Refer to Appendix 3: Disability and Accessibility Considerations and Appendix 4: Individualized Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to emergency personnel. - Proceed directly to the Predesignated Meeting Area located: The grass area at the intersection between Main Mall & Stores Road, near the Engineering Cairn. upon exiting the building, and wait for further instructions from the Building Emergency Director. - 5.
+Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to emergency personnel. - 4.
+Proceed directly to the Predesignated Meeting Area located: (1) Along Main Mall in front of the SE corner of the Beaty Museum.
+Assemble here if you are located in the South Block of ESB.
+(2) Grassy area along Main Mall, next to the Aquatic Ecosystems Research Laboratory (AERL).
+Assemble here if you are in the North Block of ESB, upon exiting the building, and wait for further instructions from the Building Emergency Director. - 5.
 DO NOT ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so.